 To express interest in our Study Levantine intensive Arabic Program, email us at Info@ecpalestine.org.
 We aim to respond to your initial inquiry within 1-2 business days.

-In the subject line of your email write “Intensive Levantine Arabic Course,” and we will reply with an application form attached.
-Please fill this out and return to us to begin the enrollment process.
+Write “Intensive Levantine Arabic Course ” in your email’s subject line. ” We will reply with an application form attached.
+Please fill this out and return it to us to begin enrollment.

 Find us online